PCOS: From symptoms to self-advocacy. Get the handbook

 • These calculators estimate that implantation will occur 9 days after ovulation.

-• But implantation calculators can’t give you an accurate estimation of the exact date.
+• However, implantation calculators cannot provide an accurate estimate of the exact date.

 • There are too many variables that differ among women, including the average length of menstrual cycles and ovulation timing.